 What stages in your life have had the greatest impact on you and why?

-What has been your biggest professional or personal success?
+What was your biggest professional/personal success?

 What are your goals for the coming year?
 Your goals in general?
 Is there still something you absolutely want to do?